arandono/Cloud-Diffusion/README.md

 The project is broken into 4 Jupyter Lab notebooks.
 To view it, I suggest cloning the repo and starting with CD_Scale_Invariance.ipynb and follow the links in there to the other notebooks.
 The project is meant to be viewable without running all the cells.
 If you do want to run the cells, note that the training runs took 2-3 hours each on a Macbook M1 Pro with 16GB memory.

 Feedback is appreciated.
-Contact me at arandono[at]gmail
+Contact me at arandono[at]gmail.

--Andy Randono